slackhq/SlackTextViewController/README.md

 }
 ````

-The autocompletion view will automatically be dismissed, and the chosen string will be inserted in the view right after the prefix string.
+The autocompletion view will automatically be dismissed and the chosen string will be inserted in the text view, replacing the detected prefix and word.

-You can always call `-cancelAutoCompletion` to exit the autocompletion mode.
+You can always call `-cancelAutoCompletion` to exit the autocompletion mode and refresh the UI.

 ###Edit Mode

 ![Edit Mode](Screenshots/screenshot_edit-mode.png)

-To enable edit mode, you simply need to call `[self editText:@"hello"];`, and the text input will automatically adjust to the edit mode, removing both left and right buttons, extending the view a bit higher with "Accept" and "Cancel" buttons.
-Both of this buttons are accessible under `SLKTextInputbar` for customisation.
+To enable edit mode, you simply need to call `[self editText:@"hello"];`, and the text input will switch to edit mode, removing both left and right buttons, extending the input bar a bit higher with "Accept" and "Cancel" buttons.
+Both of this buttons are accessible in the `SLKTextInputbar` instance for customisation.

 To capture the "Accept" or "Cancel" events, you must override the following methods.